lyfkyle/lyfkyle.github.io/content/authors/admin/_index.md

 ## About Me

 I am a full-stack robotics software engineer with a wide range of experiences, spanning from writing low-level embedded real-time controller for drones to implementing high-level task and motion planners for mobile manipulators, from publishing papers on academic conferences to releasing products into consumer's hands.
-Now I focus on integrating robot seamlessly into people's daily lives.
+Currently, I focus on integrating robot seamlessly into everyday life.